 This ensures that any risks are continuously managed and mitigated in line with the Bank’s strategies and risk appetite.
 A wide variety of risks are considered in our approach, including credit, market, operational, liquidity, business, and reputational risks; environmental and social shifts; and other risks that could impact our business.

 There are three main components to our Risk Governance Framework: our Board of Directors, our Three Lines of Defence, and a comprehensive governance process.

 Our Board of Directors ensure that best practices in risk management are integrated into all management initiatives and business activities, and that they are constantly updated to keep up with Myanmar’s fast-evolving business and regulatory environments.
-The Board works with, and reviews the work of, two Board Committees – the Board Executive Committee and Board Audit and Risk Committee (BARC) – to achieve these goals.
+The Board works with, and reviews the work of, two Board Committees – the Board Credit Committee and the Board Audit and Risk Committee (BARC) – to achieve these goals.